 A reverse mortgage allows you to transform the equity you own in your home into spendable cash.
 Few other financial instruments allow you to do this.
 Your lender essentially buys the equity from you and pays you for it.
 You can receive this payment in a number of ways.
-This is just one of the many benefits associated with reverse mortgages in South Carolina.

 Are you stuck with medical bills, large amounts of debt, or a lack of income?
 A reverse mortgage can solve any of these issues by providing you with money that you already own, your home equity, in a liquid form that you can spend.
-Find more reverse mortgage information on this site and others and research the advantages that this loan type provides.

 You can choose to receive the money from your lender in any of the following ways.

 Though your lender owns the equity of your home, the home remains in your name.
 A reverse mortgage does not affect the ownership of your home in any way.
 Even once the equity is depleted, you can continue living in your home for as long as you want.
 You won’t have to pay anything to your lender, and your lender won’t be able to repossess your property to recoup expenses.